 Ask yourself these questions.
 Are you a good planner?
 Can you handle working remotely alone?
-Working at home or remotely takes some serious discipline.
+Working at home or remotely takes some severe discipline.
 There’s social isolation factor that you have to take into account.
 You’ll be away from friends or family for long periods of time.
 How will you handle it?
 Being location independent doesn’t mean you can pick any place like Timbuktu or other remote areas.

 Should you work and travel full-time?
 Final thoughts.

 Having worked for over a year while traveling, I can honestly say, I prefer to work full-time and then travel full-time.
 Work takes the fun out of travel.
-I’ve missed out on so many things because of work getting in the way of my travels.
-My plan is to end my travels in Europe in a few months and then go back to work the traditional full-time job, likely a 6-9 months’ contract.
+I’ve missed out on so many things because of the job getting in the way of my travels.
+I plan to end my travels in Europe in a few months and then go back to work the traditional full-time job, likely a 6-9 months’ contract.

 Living a life of travel doesn’t mean living in a suitcase for the rest of your life.
-It just means you prioritize travel over working and making money.
+It just means you prioritize travel overworking and making money.
 However, working while traveling challenges these priorities.
 Your travel planning is predicated on work.
 You can’t just be spontaneous and go to remote places if you wanted to.

 Should you work while traveling?
 To be honest, I can’t recommend it.
 I think it’s overrated.
-Things you’ve read on the web it doesn’t properly convey what really goes on with working while traveling full-time.
-The Facebook posts and Instagram selfie in front of the Eifel tower or the Leaning tower of Pisa don’t show the dark side of traveling full-time.
+Things you’ve read on the web it doesn’t properly convey what goes on with working while traveling full-time.
+The Facebook posts and Instagram selfie in front of the Eiffel Tower or the Leaning Tower of Pisa don’t show the dark side of traveling full-time.